Marine Corps LAV Crewman - MOS 0313

 Serving the Marine Corps is a challenging yet rewarding opportunity that will prepare you for a number of careers.

-Most employers find the experience, discipline, and leadership veterans bring to the table a great asset to their workforce.
+Most employers find the experience, discipline, and leadership that veterans bring to the table a great asset to their workforce.

 Summary